inadayrome/inadayrome.github.io/README.md

 2. Monte Carlo simulation of random index (SPY?
 Calculate using Python Backend or Others?)

+3. Graph of Vertices and Edges, find shortest path between 2 nodes and display/highlight on d3

 Page originally built through gatsby-default-starter

 To run this Project:

 - run 'npm install' to install all dependencies
 - run 'gatsby develop' to start development server